 - Notice requirements that are not related to a substantial harm will only burden companies and confuse customers with frivolous notifications.

-- Data rendered unusable by encryption, redaction, or any other security method or technology should be considered out of the scope of data breach policy.
+- Data accessed that is not used or rendered unusable by encryption, redaction, or any other security method or technology should not be considered a breach under the requirements.

 - Account takeovers should not be considered a data breach.